cardano-scaling/hydra/docs/docs/tutorial/index.md

-The transation will be validated by both `hydra-node`s and either result in a `TxInvalid` message with a reason, or a `TxValid` message and a `SnapshotConfirmed` with the new UTXO available in the head shortly after.
+The transation will be validated by both `hydra-node`s and either result in a `TxInvalid` message with a reason, or a `TxValid` message and a `SnapshotConfirmed` with the new UTxO available in the head shortly after.

 🎉 Congratulations, you just processed your first Cardano transaction off-chain in a Hydra head!